 Across the globe, fulfilment centres are implemented with technology that makes them smarter and more automated.
 Softwares that give companies real-time data on orders and shipments, allowing them to assist their customers from checkout to delivery.

 Besides distributed inventory, the concept of third party logistics or 3PL is forecasted to grow by at least 15%, becoming widely popular among e-commerce businesses (Source: Cerasis).
 3PL, as the name suggests is a business model where the warehousing and distribution activities are outsourced to a third party.
-This is an excellent way of functioning for small to medium sized businesses as it gives them the chance to widen the reach of their business without having to incur heavy infrastructural costs.
+This is an excellent way of functioning for small to medium-sized businesses as it gives them the chance to widen the reach of their business without having to incur heavy infrastructural costs.
 Softwares that use tools like Artificial Intelligence allow for 3PL to be a seamless, transparent process where businesses can be connected and track their inventory despite being apart.

 The lines between brick and mortar and e-commerce are blurring, and more so with social distancing!
 Customers want to shop online without having to compromise on excellent customer service.
 That is where Private labels and D2C or Direct-to-Consumer come in.
 It is estimated that D2C brands will make up for 16.1% of all online retail sales (Source: Statista), while private labels make up 20% of the consumables market (Source: Forbes).
-Because it eliminates the need for a third party for distribution, D2C brands don’t need to invest much and can also build a strong relation with the consumer from the very beginning.
+Because it eliminates the need for a third party for distribution, D2C brands don’t need to invest much and can also build a strong relationship with the consumer from the very beginning.
 They can monitor the brand’s image throughout the journey and ensure an authentic shopping experience.

 All in all, 2020 is going to be transformational for e-commerce.
 E-commerce companies are now on the lookout for softwares that can reduce manual labour and give accurate, data driven insights for improvement.
 Inventory is becoming all the more dynamic, especially with the rise of distributed inventory and 3PL where companies can ensure transparency in their supply chain even without warehousing it.
 With e-commerce, the world is getting smaller and it is becoming increasingly easy to reach a geographically wider market; All this with simple technological integration!

-How Consignment Inventory Model be made Profitable
+How to Make Consignment Inventory Model Profitable

 Consignment inventory (CI) is a model wherein the product ownership is with the vendor until the product is sold by the retailer (consignee).
 The retailer does not own the inventory at its locations, inventory is owned by the vendor itself.
 Additionally, unsold products can be returned to the vendor.